hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 # Fine-Grained Object Recognition Project

-This is the University of Washington Capstone Project funded by Wyze Lab and the UW ECE department.
+This is the UW Capstone Project funded by Wyze Labs and the UW ECE department.

 Environment Building:
 ```